R&D Facility Design Concept

 This conceptual design accomplished these goals through the creation of a sustainable community, described as a tapestry, woven with a series of paired strands: existing buildings with new buildings, buildings with landscape, work functions with social interaction, and people with purposes.
 The primary strands that form the metaphorical tapestry are the laboratory and office modules connected by glass-enclosed walkways that radiate from four enclosed courtyards.
 The four courtyards, symbolizing the four seasons, accommodate the need for staff to socialize and exchange ideas between work activities, creating a larger community while providing required dining and meeting spaces.

-Sustainable design considerations permeate the structure as Huawei Technologies sought to incorporate green elements.
+Sustainable design considerations permeate the structure as the client sought to incorporate green elements.
 Courtyard coverings allow a random pattern of light and shade and extend outward from the building to create overhangs.
 Solar paneling is incorporated to minimize overall carbon footprint.
 Rain gutters distribute collected water to the various water elements throughout the compound (waterfalls, pools and linear basins) and is integrated into an evaporative cooling system to minimize energy consumption during warmer months.

 At a glance